-We consider our intelligent fresh market business as a strategic new business that could strengthen our core competitive advantage in the future, as fresh markets are a key traffic gateway for neighborhood retail.
-We have entered into contracts to operate 37 fresh markets and have started to operate 17 of them in 5 cities in China.
+We consider our intelligent fresh market business as a strategic new business that could strengthen our core competitive advantage in the future, as fresh markets are a key traffic gateway for neighborhood retail in over 300 cities in China.
+We have entered into contracts to operate 41 fresh markets and have started to operate 21 of them in 7 cities in China.
 We plan to digitalize and empower fresh markets with the operation know-how that we have accumulated over the past six years.
 We are committed to creating the next generation intelligent fresh markets through standardization, digitalization and intelligentization.
 We will obtain operating rights of fresh markets and further expand our intelligent fresh market business.